-G. H. VICKROY,
+G. H. VICKROY.

-1502 North Eleventh street, Philadelphia.
+1502 North Eleventh Street, Philadelphia.

-Know all men by these presents that I, George H. Vickroy, of the Territory of Arizona for and in consideration of the sum of one dollar, to me paid by Joseph Gillingham Fell, Edward Hoopes, and George Burnham, all of the city of Philadelphia, in the State of Pennsylvania, at the execution hereof, the receipt whereof is hereby acknowledged, as also in consideration of certain other valuable inducements, agreements and stipulations, now entered into between the said grantor and grantees, have granted, bargained, sold, released, and confirmed, and by these presents do grant, bargain, sell, release, and confirm, unto the said Joseph G. Fell, Edward Hoopes, and George Burnham, and the survivors and survivor of them, and the heirs and assigns of each survivor, all the estate, right, title, interest, property, claim, and demand whatsoever which I, the said George H. Vickroy, have or hold in and to all those certain mining rights, discovery claims, and privileges on the southwestern quartz-lead, and the pre-emption claim to a ranch (160 acres) and its appurtenances on Hassayampa Creek, situated in the Walnut Grove mining district, in said Territory of Arizona, said discovery claims and extentions amounting in all to fifteen hundred feet, as the same are recorded in the recorder's office of said district and Territory, or assigned to me by other parties in the following books and pages, viz, discovery claim in my name, of date May 19, 1864, Book A, page 20; also claim in my name, May 19, 1864, being extension of above, recorded in Book A, page 20; assignment of their claims to me by James C. Neil, William Smith, and R. I. Osburn, dated May 28, 1864, recorded in Book A, page 25, together with all my title to the said lands, hereditaments, and appurtenances, to hold all of said lands, minerals, and privileges unto the said Joseph G. Fell, Edward Hoopes, and George Burnham, the survivors and survivor of them, and the heirs and assigns of such survivors, forever.
+Know all men by these presents that I, George H. Vickroy, of the Territory of Arizona, for and in consideration of the sum of one dollar, to me paid by Joseph Gil-lingham Fell, Edward Hoopes, and George Barnham, all of the city of Philadelphia, in the State of Pennsylvania, at the execution hereof, the receipt whereof is hereby acknowledged, as also in consideration of certain other valuable inducements, agreements, and stipulations, now entered into between the said grantor and grantees, have ments, and stipulations, now entered into between the said grantor and grantees, have granted, bargained, sold, released, and confirmed, and by these presents do grant, bar-gain, sell, release, and coufirm unto the said Joseph G. Fell, Edward Hoopes, and George Burnham, and the survivors and survivor of them, and the heirs and assigns of each survivor, all the estate, right, title, interest, property, claim, and demand what-soever, which J, the said George H. Vickroy, have or hold in and to all those certain mining rights, discovery claims, and privileges on the southwestern quartz lead, and the pre-emption claim to a ranch, (160 acres,) and its appurtenances on Hassayampa Creek, situated in the Walnut Grove mining district in said Territory of Arizona, said discovery claims and extensions, amounting in all to fifteen hundred feet, as the same are recorded in the recorder's office of said district and Territory, or assigned to me by other parties. in the following books and pages, viz, discovery claim in my name, of other parties, in the following books and pages, viz, discovery claim in my name, of date May 19, 1864, Book A, page 20; also claim in my name, May 19, 1864, being extension of above, recorded in Book A, page 20; assignment of their claims to me by James C. Neil, William Smith, and R. I. Osburn, dated May 28, 1864, recorded in Book A, page 25, together with all my title to the said lands, hereditaments, and appurg tenances, to hold all of said lands, mining rights, minerals, and privileges, unto the said Joseph G. Fell, Edward Hoopes, and George Burnham, the survivors and survivor of them, and the heirs and assigns of such survivors, forever.

-In witness whereof I, the said George H. Vickroy, have set my hand and seal this first day of November, in the year of our Lord one thousand eight hundred and sixty-four.
+them, and the heirs and assigns of such survivors, forever.
+In witness whereof I, the said George H. Vickroy, have set my hand and seal this first day of November, in the year of our Lord one thousand eight hundred and sixtyfour.